talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 List customers that have this coupon reserved

 Return all customers that have this coupon marked as reserved.
-Coupons are reserved in the following ways: - To create a soft reservation (any customer can use the coupon), use the [Create coupon reservation](#operation/createCouponReservation) endpoint. - To create a hard reservation (only the given customer can use the coupon), create a coupon in the Campaign Manager for a given &#x60;recipientIntegrationId&#x60; or use the [Create coupons](https://docs.talon.one/management-api#operation/createCoupons) or [Create coupons for multiple recipients](https://docs.talon.one/management-api#operation/createCouponsForMultipleRecipients) endpoints.
+This includes hard and soft reservations.

 ### Example
 ```java